 No industry is stagnant today, and the HVACR industry has its share of innovations for residential and commercial applications.
 We all benefit from the advances that show up in our homes and workplaces.
-Heating and cooling these structures has become more efficient as new equipment and technologies emerge.
+The heating and cooling of these structures has become more efficient as new equipment and technologies emerge.

-Technicians not only learn the basics of this career in college, they gain knowledge of and skills in new product innovations on the job.
-Techs are involved in an evolving technology that keeps us more comfortable year-round.
-Whether they are repair/maintenance or construction techs, there’s always a lot to learn.
+Technicians not only learn the basics of this career in college, but they also gain knowledge of and skills in new product innovations on the job.
+Techs are involved in evolving technology that keeps us more comfortable year-round.
+Whether they repair/maintenance or construction techs, there’s always a lot to learn.
 Let’s look at some of the latest innovations college graduates will work on.

 Higher Efficiency Equipment and Smaller Footprints Produce Benefits

 Although not a new trend, more efficient equipment is demanded at the highest level ever in both the residential and commercial markets.
 These improvements include:

 - More flexible cooling and heating solutions

 These innovative solutions will be greener in the future and produce smaller carbon footprints.
 Efficiency standards are approaching 100% in almost all brands of HVACR systems.
 Replacing an old system that is at least 10 years old will save a lot of electric and gas expenses.
 You may not need a 98%-99% system but install or replace one with the highest rating you can afford.

 New Instruments and Controls Are Convenient and Save Money

 Convenience and saving money are the name of the game for most of us these days.
 Improved instrumentation and related controls are at the top of the list of requested innovations.
 They can provide the following benefits and functions for homes and businesses: